-LATIMPE (platform for Learning And Teaching In Music Performance Education) is operated by one of seven working groups in the project Strengthening Music in Society.
+LATIMPE (platform for Learning And Teaching In Music Performance Education) is operated by one of eight working groups in the project Strengthening Music in Society.
 The working group includes the following members:

 - Jon Helge Sætre – CEMPE, Norwegian Academy of Music Oslo (Chair)

 - Stefan Gies – AEC (Co-chair)

 - Susanne van Els – Royal Welsh College of Music and Drama Cardiff

 - Siri Storheim – Norwegian Academy of Music Oslo (Student representative)

 - Lars Brinck – Rhythmic Music Conservatory Copenhagen

 - Anna Maria Bordin – Conservatorio Paganini Genova

 - Karine Hahn – Conservatoire National Supérieur de Musique et de Danse de Lyon

 - Ellen M. Stabell – CEMPE, Norwegian Academy of Music Oslo (Working Group Coordinator)